liebke/mechanician/README.md

 * [Instruction Set Directory](#instruction-sets): The directory containing the instruction for the TAG AI, describing its role and behaviors, and the instructions for the tools used by the AI.

-Here are some examples of how to use the `TAGAI` class:
+Here are some examples of how to use the `AI` class:

 * [mechanician_tmdb/main.py](https://github.com/liebke/mechanician/blob/0f5b4a9d344f384499d2ed9aa01b0115f60c2acb/examples/tmdb/src/mechanician_tmdb/main.py#L17): a TAG AI that uses `TMDbAITools` for interacting with the The Movie Database (TMDb) API, the `OpenAIChatConnector` to connect to the OpenAI Chat API.